JDaggers/Stow/README.md

 ## Installation

-First, check out the dotfiles repo in your $HOME directory using git
+First, check out the stow repo in your $HOME directory using git

 ```
 $ git clone https://github.com/JDaggers/Stow.git
 $ cd stow
 ```

-then use GNU stow to create symlinks
+then use stow to create symlinks

 ```
 $ stow .
 ```

+create branches for hardware or system configuration differences